raspberrypilearning/nature-rover/en/step_6.md

 --- task ---

-Add a function to your rover sprite to animate the rover when it collects the new sample.
+Add a `My Blocks`{:class='block3myblocks'} block to your rover sprite to animate the rover when it collects the new sample.
 You can copy and paste the code from one of the other functions.

 --- /task ---